matiasconsiglio/project-4/README.md

 ## Features Left to Implement

-- Allow the user to change password.
+- Allow the user to change the password.
-- Allow the user to recover password.
+- Allow the user to recover the password.
 - Updated comment message "waiting to be approved".

 ### Bugs

-- If a Logged-in User comments a posta and after that the Admin approves the comment, then the user refresh the page, the message "comment waiting for approval" will still be there instead of the posibility to create a new comment.
+- If a Logged-in User comments a posta and after that the Admin approves the comment, then the user refreshes the page, the message "comment waiting for approval" will still be there instead of the possibility to create a new comment.
 For this the user needs to go home and then back to the event page to be able to comment again.

+- After final deployment, css was not being shown.
+First problem was that "X_FRAME_OPTIONS = 'SAMEORIGIN'" was writen with "``" instead.
+Second problem was that in base.html "<link rel="stylesheet" type="text/css" href=" {% static 'css/style.css' %} ">" was written like <link rel="stylesheet" type="text/css" href=" {% static '/css/style.css' %} "> instead.
+Bug Fixed.

 ## Deployment

 - The site was deployed to heroku.com using Code Institute's mock terminal for Heroku.
-For this is needed to install Djando and supporting libraries, create a new blank Django prokect and app, set the project to use cloudinary and PostgreSQL and deploy to heroku.
+For this it is needed to install Django and supporting libraries, create a new blank Django project and app, set the project to use cloudinary and PostgreSQL and deploy to heroku.

 1. In Git terminal: 'pip3 install 'django<4' gunicorn'
 2. 'pip3 install dj_database_url psycopg2'command for database and conection of PostgreSQL